12- to 14-year-olds: Ages and stages of youth development

 Understanding the different stages of youth development supports youth programming efforts as it encourages relationship building between youth and adult volunteers.

 A room full of young teens can be energizing or terrifying to youth workers or volunteers.
 Young teens, ages 12 to 14, are at the prime age to engage them in leadership roles and give them a voice in decision making.
 Looking at Michigan State University Extension’s 4-H Guiding Principles shows the impact of having youth actively engaged in their development.
-Under this principle, youth are considered participants – rather than recipients – in the learning process; youth in this age bracket are at a wonderful age to being exploring these principles.
+Under this principle, youth are considered participants – rather than recipients – in the learning process; youth in this age bracket are at a wonderful age to begin exploring these principles.
 Youth ages 12 to 14 want to feel ownership for projects; involving them in the planning results in buy-in and commitment from them.

 Much like the two previous articles looking at the characteristics and implications of working with 6- to 8-year-olds and 9- to 11-year-olds, this article considers 12- to 14-year-olds’ physical, social, emotional and intellectual development.